Super Scrabble: Gameplay differences

 The changes from standard Scrabble in Super Scrabble are summarized by the latter's tagline, "More spaces, more tiles, more points—add to your fun!"
-The board is larger; (21×21 or 441 squares vs. 15×15 or 225 squares); there are more premium squares (going up to quadruple letter and word score spaces); there are 200 tiles, twice as many as a normal Scrabble set.
+The board is larger (21×21 or 441 squares vs. 15×15 or 225 squares); there are more premium squares (going up to quadruple letter and word score spaces); there are 200 tiles, twice as many as a normal Scrabble set.
 The middle 15×15 squares are identical to a Scrabble board, so standard Scrabble may be played on a Super Scrabble board.
 All the high-scoring quadruple premiums lie near the outside of the board, with the quadruple word squares at the four corners of the board.

 Other than the differences in the board and the number of tiles, gameplay is similar to Scrabble.
 Each player has seven tiles in their rack as normal, scoring is the same, and the same word lists are used.
 However, the differences are enough to upset normal Scrabble strategies.
-For example, the fifty points earned from a bingo (using all seven tiles) is not nearly as significant when compared to the high final scores.
+For example, earning fifty points in a bingo bonus (using all seven tiles) is not nearly as significant when compared to the high final scores.
 For a two-player game, scores over eight hundred points are not uncommon.

 Tournament-level Scrabble games are usually limited to two players.
 Many tournament players find games with more players cramped.
 With its larger board, Super Scrabble is ideally suited for three- and four-player games.
 Indeed, its scoring sheets do not have enough lines to keep score for most two-player games.

 Super Scrabble has exactly twice as many tiles as Scrabble, but the distribution of letters is not simply the original distribution doubled.
 The distribution is: